eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_deploy_a_vehicle_app_with_podspecs.md

 image: ghcr.io/eclipse-velocitas/vehicle-app-python-template/sampleapp:0.1.0
 ```

-If your registry is not public, you might to add secrets to your Kubernets config, see the [official documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) for details.
+If the used registry requires an authentication, you can add the needed secrets to your Kubernets configuration, see the [official documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) for details.
 Afterwards you have to add the secrets also to the PodSpec:

 ```yaml
   imagePullSecrets: